Navigator menu commands

 Use this command to open the Multiple Hole Combiner dialog, which lets you convert a regular array of points marked for acquisition into a subset that are set up for multiple Record acquisition.

-Show Shots when Show Acquire command (Navigator - Montaging & Grids sub-menu)
+Show Shots when Show Acquire command (Navigator menu)

 This command toggles whether selecting the 'Show Acquire area' checkbox in the Navigator window will also result in a pattern of circles being drawn based on the parameters set in the Multiple Record Setup dialog when that dialog is not open.
 The circles will represent the area covered by the beam, assuming the beam size specified there.
 The pattern will be drawn around the marker point if one is present; otherwise it will be drawn around the current item, if it is marked for acquisition, or around multiple selected items.
 However, it will not be drawn if the current item is set to acquire an incomplete pattern (i.e., in which some positions are being skipped), so that it is clear which positions will be acquired for that item.
 If Edit mode is not on, use Shift-Left-click to turn off the marker and see the pattern around the current point.
 If Edit mode is on and there are multiple hole positions in a regular (non-custom) pattern, then Shift-double-Left-click near one of the positions will remove it from the pattern.

-Show Whole Area for All Points (Navigator - Montaging & Grids sub-menu)
+Show Whole Area for All Points (Navigator menu)

-Use this command to have the envelope of all acquire areas from multiple Records drawn around all points marked for acquisition, when the 'Show Acquire area' checkbox is turned on in the Navigator window.
-If the multi-hole pattern around a point has been modified by deleting positions, then boxes representing the Record area will be drawn instead of the envelope.
+Use this command to have the envelope of all acquire areas from multiple Records drawn around all points marked for acquisition, when the 'Show Acquire area' checkbox is turned on in the Navigator window or the Multiple Record Setup dialog is open.
+If the multi-hole pattern around a point is incomplete and there are points missing inside the drawn boundary, then the program will draw either boxes representing the areas being acquired, or light blue triangles around the holes being skipped, whichever gives fewer points to draw.
+For the current point, the program always shows boxes at all the holes being acquired, so that they have be deleted with mouse, and the envelope is omitted.

 Use this command to add a set of rectangles at the positions of overlapping montages, laid out on a rectangular grid that is aligned to the camera axes.
 First, you must have montaging set up with the desired number of pieces and magnification.
 Specify a center position in the active image by clicking with the left mouse button.
 Then select this command.
 You will be asked to enter the number of montages in X and in Y then the number of pixels of overlap in X and Y. A set of polygons will be created, numbered by their positions in the super montage.
 To try again with different parameters, just use the Delete button in the Navigator to delete the whole group of items.